nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 7: Update the storage :
 The storage is updated with the new ModuleList without `cs2113`

+#### For when a user deletes a specific lesson (e.g CS2113 -lec 1) from the module list:

+Step 1: Define the Constructor :
+When user executes the command `delmod cs2113 -lec 1` the Parser class calls the `DeleteModuleCommand()` method of the DeleteModuleCommand class.
+The constructor of the DeleteModuleCommand class takes in the string `cs2113 -lec 1` as a parameter.
+The string is split into a moduleCode `cs2113`, lessonType `-lec` and `1` as class number and stored in the `args` array field of the `DeleteModule` class.

+Step 2: Define the `setUpLogger()` method :
+The setUpLogger() method sets up the logger for the DeleteModuleCommand class.
+It creates a ConsoleHandler and a FileHandler to handle logging.

+Step 3: Override `execute()` method :
+The `execute()` method is overridden to execute the delete module functionality.
+It takes in the necessary parameters, including the ModuleList, Ui, Storage, TaskList, AllModules and Calendar objects.
+The lesson type is determined by calling the `getLessonType()` method of the `LessonType` class and parsing in `arg[1]` while the lesson number is set by `arg[2]`.
+If the lesson type is not valid, an`InvalidCommandException` is thrown.

+Step 4: Calls the `handleMultiCommand()` method:
+The `handleMultiCommand()` method is called to handle the command.
+It takes in `moduleList`, `lessonType` and `args` as parameters.
+It then searches for the module using the `findModule()` method of the `ModuleList` class.
+If the module is not found, a `ModuleNotFoundException` is thrown.

+Step 5: Remove the module lessons from the ModuleList :
+If the module is found, the timetable of the classes are removed from the module by calling the `removeTimetable()` method which takes in `searchModule` and `lessonType` as parameters.
+The `removeTimetable()` method of the `ModuleList` will create a copy of the module timetable array list and search for the lesson to be removed.
+If the lesson type and class number matches, the lesson is removed from the original timetable array list using the `remove()` method.
+The lesson is then marked as found by setting the `isFound` boolean to true.
+If the lesson is not found, a `ClassNotFoundException` is thrown.

+Step 6: Print the confirmation message :
+A confirmation message is printed to the user indicating that the module lesson has been successfully deleted.
+It is is printed by calling the `printModuleLessonDeleteMessage()` method of the `Ui` class.
+If the module is not found, the message is printed by calling the `printModuleNotFoundMessage()` method of the `Ui` class.
+If the argument is invalid, the message is printed by calling the `printInvalidCommand()` method of the `Ui` class.

 ### List Modules
 (TO BE ADDED SOON)